 World Bicycle Day – a celebration!

-Future Cities blog #22 - World Bicycle Day – a celebration!
+Future Cities Insight #22 - World Bicycle Day – a celebration!

 Two years ago, the United Nations declared 3 June as World Bicycle Day.
 World Bicycle Day is a chance for people around the globe to pay tribute to the bicycle and the many benefits it brings to society.
 As our cities continue to grow inwards, the demand for space increases and the need for efficient and sustainable transport surges, which is why I would like to highlight this particular day.